Federal Sentence Reducers

 If you have read our introduction to federal criminal law, you have a basic understanding of how sentencing works in the federal system.
 While the advisory sentencing guidelines may call for harsh sentences for most offenses, there are a limited number of ways to have reduce a sentence imposed by the court.
 18 USC 3553(a) sets out a number of factors a court must consider in imposing a sentence.
+Learn more about federal sentence reducers.

 Section 3553(a)(1) requires the court to equally consider: